freedge/megainfo/README.md

 [![Docker Repository on Quay](https://quay.io/repository/frigault/megainfo/status "Docker Repository on Quay")](https://quay.io/repository/frigault/megainfo)
 [![Create and publish a Docker image](https://github.com/freedge/megainfo/actions/workflows/ci.yaml/badge.svg)](https://github.com/freedge/megainfo/actions/workflows/ci.yaml)

 Find the virtual disk name / wwn association.
 Use at your own risks.

+I made that to see how difficult it was to find out virtual disk names from Linux, without using a proprietary tool, since there is no way to get the wwn from the bmc for a virtual drive, but it's possible to set up a user friendly name, and access it from Linux.
+That should allow the creation of a device with udev.

+PERC:

+That one uses an ioctl on the megaraid_sas_ioctl character device.

 ```
 # for a given host find the amount of available vd.
 Both numbers will need to be specified